 Visitors can take a guided tour through the catacombs, complete with an audio guide, or explore independently.
 The tunnels may be chilly, so bringing a light jacket is always a good idea.
 Tickets can be purchased at the entrance of the Catacombes de Paris located at Place Denfert-Rochereau, near the Port Mahon entrance.

-For those looking for a different experience, visit the Catacombs of Paris also offer a secret cinema.
+For those looking for a different experience, visit the Catacombs also offer a secret cinema.
 This fully-stocked bar and projection equipment is located inside a small catacombs section.
 Visitors can watch recent thrillers while sitting amongst the skeletal remains of the past.

 Whether looking for a history lesson or a spooky adventure, visiting the catacombs is a must-do for anyone traveling to Paris.